SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Introduction

 In this paper, we provide formal definitions and an evaluation framework called \textbf{\FrameWorkName}.
 Our goal is to enable the systematic investigation of side-channel leakage in privacy-preserving workloads, and potential mitigations.

-\para{Quantifying Attacker's Success (Section~\ref{sec:threat_model}).} Taking inspiration from the literature on cryptography and differential privacy, we define and measure success of privacy attacks in a relative sense: assuming the attacker has some prior knowledge about a target's data, we compare the attacker's chance of guessing the target's data after its attack to its chance before the attack.
+\para{Quantifying Attacker's Success (Section~\ref{sec:threat_model}).} Taking inspiration from the literature on cryptography and differential privacy, we define and measure success of privacy attacks in a relative sense: assuming the attacker has some prior knowledge about a target's data, we measure success by comparing the attacker’s probability of correctly guessing the data before and after the attack.
 If the prior probability of a successful guess is already high, our formulation captures the intuition that there is not much more information an attacker can learn.
-Our model also captures the fact that the party connecting the CVM to the outside world can introduce \emph{Sybils}, i.e., arbitrarily well-crafted values that can trigger more leakage than naturally-occurring inputs.
+Additionally, our model accounts for the fact that the party connecting the CVM to the outside world can introduce \emph{Sybils}, i.e., arbitrarily well-crafted values that can trigger more leakage than naturally-occurring inputs.

 \para{Automated Side-channel Extraction and Analysis (Section~\ref{sec:framework}).} Our open-source toolkit, currently implemented for AMD SEV-SNP, consists of a \emph{trace extraction} and a \emph{trace analysis} phase.
-In former, \FrameWorkName\ records low-noise page-table~\cite{xu2015controlled,van2017telling,wang2017leaky} and cache traces~\cite{percival2005cache,liu2015last,moghimi2017cachezoom}, and optionally also performance-counter values~\cite{gast2025counterseveillance,uhsadel2008exploiting} and ciphertexts~\cite{li2021cipherleaks,li2022systematic}, from commodity SEV-SNP guests.
-We introduce a noise-free and efficient Prime+Probe attack to multiple cache lines on AMD CPUs with a non-inclusive last-level cache by exploiting model-specific registers that allow restricting the L3 cache.
-Additionally, we devise filtering strategies to restrict trace collection to the relevant part of the application and speed up measurement.
+In the former, \FrameWorkName\ records low-noise page-table~\cite{xu2015controlled,van2017telling,wang2017leaky} and cache traces~\cite{percival2005cache,liu2015last,moghimi2017cachezoom}, and optionally also performance-counter values~\cite{gast2025counterseveillance,uhsadel2008exploiting} and ciphertexts~\cite{li2021cipherleaks,li2022systematic}, from commodity SEV-SNP guests.
+We introduce a noise-free and efficient Multi-Prime+Probe attack targeting 64 cache sets on AMD CPUs with a non-inclusive last-level cache by exploiting model-specific registers that allow restriction of the L3 cache.
+Our optimizations significantly reduce measurement noise and improve the practicality of the cache attack.
+Additionally, we devise filtering strategies that restrict trace collection to the relevant part of the application, thereby speeding up measurement.
 In the analysis phase, \FrameWorkName\ analyzes those traces with a set of predefined statistics and machine-learning models for automated side-channel traces analysis.
 These predefined models allow for easy pinpointing of the leakage source and experimentation with attackers of various capabilities.

 \para{Evaluation on Real-World workloads (Sections~\ref{sec:pir},~\ref{sec:phh},~\ref{sec:udf}).} We apply \FrameWorkName\ to evaluate side-channel leakage of three real-world privacy applications that are executed on top of CVMs: Private Information Retrieval (PIR), Private Heavy Hitters (PHH), and User Defined Functions (UDF).
 In PIR, a party wishes to retrieve an element from a remote database without letting the database's maintainer(s) learn which element was accessed.
 TEE-based PIR implementations are available as open-source projects such as Project Oak~\cite{oak} and the Signal messenger~\cite{signal-blog}.
 We analyze the effectiveness of mitigations such as ORAM~\cite{StefanovDSCFRYD18,signal-blog} and demonstrate how our framework can uncover and pinpoint subtle leakage.
 Surprisingly, we show that even constant-time ORAM may exhibit leakage when deployed on AMD SEV-SNP due to ciphertext side channel leakage.